nrminer/tekoaly-arvostaja/README.md

 MIT for project code, unless a specific file says otherwise.
 Third-party dependencies keep their own licenses; see each linked project above and the installed package metadata for full license terms.

 Projektin oma koodi on MIT-lisensoitu, ellei yksittäisessä tiedostossa toisin mainita.
 Kolmansien osapuolten riippuvuuksilla on omat lisenssinsä; katso yllä olevat linkit ja asennettujen pakettien lisenssitiedot.
+MIT for project code, unless a specific file states otherwise.
+Third-party dependencies retain their own licenses — see each package's repository for full terms.